Home / All Documents / Apply For Driving Licence After Ban Online (D27 Form, High-Risk Offenders)

 The Real Online Journey:

-3. Fill Section A: Your name, address, NI number.
+Section A: your name, address, NI number

-7. Post it to DVLA, Swansea, SA99 1BA.
+2. Post to DVLA, Swansea, SA99 1BA

 Follow The DVLA-Proof D27 Form Breakdown